 - Hand sanitizer

 - LifeStraw Filtered Water Bottle and Emergency water supply

 Self-driving in Namibia Conclusion

 I hope you found this guide on how to self-driving in Namibia useful.
-There are some things that we just learn doing ourselves, and while during my Namibia itinerary planning I found some information on the web, the majority of the trips on how to drive in Namibia listed here, I learned while I was in Namibia.
+There are some things that we just learn by doing ourselves, and during my Namibia itinerary planning, I found some information on the web, the majority of the trips on how to drive in Namibia are listed here, and I learned while I was in Namibia.

 But in short, driving n Namibia is safe and relatively easy, if you are well-prepared and rent a reliable car.
 Most likely you will have some surprises along the way, such as a flat tire or getting stuck in the sand.
 But as long as you have good assistance from your rental car company, and some basic mechanical skills, you will be just fine.

 If you have any further questions just leave me a comment below, as I would love to connect with you.

 If you are planning a trip to Namibia, make sure you check out my other posts: